 This section describes the importance of a reliable SCV and the resulting requirements for the deduplication process in banks.
 The reliability of the SCV constitutes the essence of the SCV file.
-The SCV Policy Rule explains that the bank's procedures and measures must be arranged in such a way as to quarantee the accuracy and completeness of both the data required for the compilation of single customer views and the data in the single customer views themselves.
+The SCV Policy Rule15 explains that the bank's procedures and measures must be arranged in such a way as to guarantee the accuracy and completeness of both the data required for the compilation of single customer views and the data in the single customer views themselves.
 A high degree of reliability of SCVs is only achieved if the entire chain operates effectively (from the bank's core processes through to the generation and submission of the SCV file to DNB).
 The control of the necessary business processes must focus on avoiding errors ("zero tolerance of errors").
 This makes high demands of the bank's SCV system.
 It starts with properly establishing and verifying the depositors' identity and full and accurate recording of identifying data (i.e. customer onboarding and Know Your Customer (KYC)).
 An important element of the DGS is that the identity of the depositor (beneficiary) must already be established and verified at the time when the deposits become unavailable.
-The identity of depositors must have been established and verified pursuant to Article 9(1) of Directive 2005/60/EU.
-DNB's Guidance on the Anti-Money Laundering and Anti-Terrorist Financing Act and the Sanctions Act provides guidance on establishing and verifying the identity of natural persons and legal entities in the Netherlands.
+The identity of depositors must have been established and verified pursuant to Article 9(1) of Directive 2005/60/EU16.
+DNB's Guidance on the

+Anti-Money Laundering and Anti-Terrorist Financing Act and the Sanctions Act17 provides guidance on establishing and verifying the identity of natural persons and legal entities in the Netherlands, but does not cover everything (think for instance of registration and processing of the Burgerservicenummer (BSN)18.
 The quality of customer deduplication within and across systems then ensures that a reliable SCV is compiled for each customer.
 The more complex a bank (multiple systems, EEA branches, multiple trade names operating independently), the more important a good deduplication process is.

 Why is the reliability of an SCV important?
 DNB can only pay out rapidly to a depositor if the reliability of an SCV can be guaranteed to a high degree.
-This requires a bank to establish and verify the depositor's identity with a high level of reliability.
+This requires a bank to establish and verify the depositor's identity with a high level of reliability19.
 The bank's SCV system must ensure that:

-I. under no circumstances can two or more SCVs be included for a single depositor (which could result in the depositor receiving excessive compensation) or;

-II. under no circumstances can two or more depositors be included in a single SCV (so that the wrong person receives compensation).
+- under no circumstances can two or more SCVs be included for a single depositor (which could result in the depositor receiving excessive compensation) or; - II. under no circumstances can two or more depositors be included in a single SCV (so that the wrong person receives compensation).

 The bank itself also has an interest in proper deduplication of customers.
-Although nondeduplicated SCVs must be marked as "unreliable", these SCVs are included in the determination of the deposit base for the calculation of the contribution for the Deposit Guarantee Fund (see also Chapter 3).
+Although non- deduplicated SCVs must be marked as "unreliable", these SCVs are included in the determination of the deposit base for the calculation of the contribution for the Deposit Guarantee Fund (see also Chapter 3).
 The SCV Policy Rule specifies that each SCV (i.e. including "unreliable" SCVs) must be included as an independent SCV in the determination of the covered amount.
 If SCVs are not deduplicated, there is a risk that the combined covered amount will exceed EUR 100,000.

-If the bank has doubts about the reliability of deduplication or the combination of accounts in SCVs, the bank will mark the SCV in the SCV file with "BETROUWBAARHEID NIET GEGARANDEERD" ("Reliability not quaranteed").
+If the bank has doubts about the reliability of deduplication or the combination of accounts in SCVs, the bank will mark the SCV in the SCV file with "BETROUWBAARHEID NIET GEGARANDEERD" ("Reliability not guaranteed").
 There are various permitted combinations of identifying properties on the basis of which a customer's identity can be established with certainty for SCV purposes.
-Such a combination of details is known as the "golden
+Before discussing the possible combinations of identifying data, an explanation of the use of national or fiscal identification numbers follows.

-See Chapter 5, Data Quality Assurance, in the SCV Policy Rule.
+15 See Chapter 5, Data Quality Assurance, in the SCV Policy Rule.